Ann-Mari-Oberholzer/IMY320/README.md

 # IMY320

-Here is a short tutorial overview and some guidance for anyone who migth be a bit lost or suck at any point with how React works
+Here is a short tutorial overview and some guidance for anyone who migth be a bit lost or stuck at any point with how React works

 ```markdown
 # � Full Stack Project Setup: Frontend (React) + Backend (Node.js)